dhutexas/Time-Series-Generation/README.md

 - Implementation of different loss functions, **L2 and WGAN-GP**, for comparsion
 - Calculation of **metrics** proposed by **[TimeGAN](https://papers.nips.cc/paper/2019/hash/c9efe5f26cd17ba6216bbe2a7d26d490-Abstract.html) (NeurIPS 2019)** for quantitative evaluation

-The performance seems to depend upon the characteristic of dataset and selection of hyper-parameters.
+The models show bad performance.
+The performance depends upon the characteristic of dataset and selection of hyper-parameters heavily.

 The dataset used here is **Appliances Energy Prediction Data Set** and can be found [here](https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction).